3cn-ecn/nantralPlatform/docs/docs/dev/admin/emails.md

 ---
-description: "A comprehensive description of how mails are handled on the server"
+description: 'A comprehensive description of how mails are handled on the server'
 ---

 # Email server